tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.0.7 (Oct 28, 2020)

+-   Fixed the support in Master and Salve running with different NFS access for the vAPI Plugin step.

 ##### Version 3.0.6 (Sep 29, 2020)

 -   Added support in CSH scripts for sourcing using Linux Users.